JoonasPitk/imagegallery/README.md

 Moving left and right between images is performed by pressing **J** and **K**, respectively.

 Mouse controls include arrows on left and right edges on the window and a button row in the middle bottom area (the latter is disabled by default).

+The file picker can be opened for a new slide show with **Ctrl+O**.

-A slide show and the application can be closed by pressing **Ctrl+Q** and rebooted by pressing **Ctrl+N**.
+A slide show and the application can be closed by pressing **Ctrl+Q**.